alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 ### Our Methodology

-Our content is rooted in the authentic ‘aqidah (creed) of Ahlus-Sunnah wal-Jama‘ah.
-We strive to preserve and share the creed as understood and practiced by the first generations of Muslims (the Salaf).
+Our content is rooted in the authentic ‘aqidah (creed) of Ahlus-Sunnah wal-Jama‘ah, adheres strictly to the Book of Allah and the Sunnah of His Messenger ﷺ.
+We are dedicated to preserving and sharing this creed as it was understood and practiced by [the Salaf as-Salih (the Pious Predecessors)](https://alsalafiyyah.github.io/audios/who-are-the-salaf/) of this Ummah.

 ### Our ‘Aqidah